mahan-hosseini/AutoGaitA/CONTRIBUTING.md

 3D pipelines in `autogaita/resources/utils.py`.
 The group pipeline follows a similar sequential procedure in main.

+Also see the [AutoGaitA without the GUI section in our Documentation](https://docs.google.com/document/d/1iQxSwqBW3VdIXHm-AtV4TGlgpJPDldogVx6qzscsGxA/edit?tab=t.0#heading=h.ash8fh2tnng2) for more details on the coding conventions and how GUI parts are linked to variables.

 ## What we expect from a pull request

 1. **Branch from `main`** and keep one logical change per pull request.
 Small,